c1dc-candidate-48/HMDA-Data-Challenge/README.md

 **Getting Started**

 Copy the csv data files on the desktop.
 Please note that the path for the data retrieval from csv files has been given in accordance with MAC OS system.
+Please change accordingly if you are working on some other operating system.
 The path file as mentioned in the python codes may change depending on the Operating System.

 **Data Munging**

 Data munging is done by running the data_munging.py module.
 This module will load the Loans and Institutions data from their respective csv files, assign a 'Respondent_Name' to each loan application and create a new categorical field 'Loan_Group'.
-Further it will dump all the data into a json file.Run the data munging module by going into the ./src subdirectory and type the following command
+Further it will dump all the data into a json file.
+Run the data munging module by going into the ./src subdirectory and type the following command

 python data_munging.py